Jacopo1891/MMM-RandomQuotes/README.md

 # Update: OBSOLETE
 Paperquote's api stop working.
-Use master branch.
+Use branch master.

 # Module: Random quotes
 A module for the MagicMirror that displays random quote from various authorship using Paperquote's api.